geohuz/podlrc/README.md

 ### Vocabulary

 Click a word in the lyrics to look it up with macOS Dictionary and save it to **Vocabulary**.
-Clicking an already saved word looks it up again but does not remove it.
+Clicking an already saved word opens the dictionary popup but does not save a duplicate.
+Click the same selected word again to close the popup.

 Vocabulary stores each word once.
 Saved words are highlighted with a blue background wherever they appear in the lyrics.
 Click the small **×** next to a